Saivarun2185/LAParkingCitations05/README.md

 - Samuel Gedwillo:
 I am planning on using Python to execute my MapReduce job.

+- Aawaj Joshi:
+I will be using Python to run my MapReduce jobs.

 ### 5. Chart:

 - Zachary Haider: